davidwagn/Openpowerlifting-Instagram-Validator/README.md

 This project is not affiliated with OpenPowerlifting.
-Find the original source code on [GitLab](https://gitlab.com/openpowerlifting).
+Find its source code on [GitLab](https://gitlab.com/openpowerlifting).

 # OpenPowerlifting Instagram Validator